justeattakeaway/pie/apps/pie-docs/src/foundations/colour/overview.md

 ### Colours have meaning

-Colours have assigned roles, which hold a specific meaning based on how they function within the interface.
-Defined colour roles make things easy to modify and customize later.
+Colours have assigned roles in the PIE design system.
+They're used to convey a specific meaning or function based within our products' interfaces.
+Defined colour roles make things easy to modify and customise later.
 They also extend the colour system so it works across any touchpoint at JET.

 {% contentPageImage {
 src:"../../../assets/img/foundations/colour/colour-meaning.svg",